 L’Eixample

-We have stayed in the L’Eixample District in an Airbnb Apartment (which we loved for the extra space and kitchen, where we could prepare breakfasts).
-The neighborhood was excellent for seeking out local cafes and bars – and extremely convenient to exploring the Modernism architecture.
+We have stayed in L’Eixample in an Airbnb Apartment.
+The neighborhood was excellent for seeking out local cafes and bars – and extremely convenient for exploring the fascinating architecture.

 El Poble-sec

-Start your search for the perfect hotel in Barcelona on Booking.com! – but first, use our tips for Finding the Best Hotels at the Best Rates.
+Start your search for hotels in Barcelona on Booking.com – but read our tips for Finding the Great Hotels at Low Rates!

-Many travelers go to Barcelona in the summertime when the weather is warm.
-However, that is the busiest time of year – which means big crowds and high prices.
+Many travelers choose go to Barcelona in the summertime.
+However, that is the busiest, hottest and most expensive time of year.

-Alternatively, consider visiting Barcelona during the holidays!
-If you have been thinking about spending the Christmas holidays in Barcelona, we highly recommend it!
-Get all of our top tips for enjoying Christmas in the city on our Barcelona Travel Blog: Christmas in Barcelona: Churches, Markets and Traditions.
+Alternatively, consider visiting Barcelona during the holidays.
+If you have been thinking about spending Christmas in Europe, we highly recommend it.
+Get all of our top tips for enjoying Barcelona at Christmas!

-What You Will Need For Your Trip to Barcelona
+What You Need For Your Trip to Barcelona

 Our Barcelona Itinerary covers some ground!
 Be sure to pack comfortable travel shoes.
-I pack lightweight and versatile shoes, like these Columbia shoes – which are good for the city and for trails.
-Kris likes wearing his Merrell shoes.
+I wear lightweight and versatile shoes, like these from Columbia.
+Kris prefers trail shoes from Merrell.

 Anti-Theft Bag for Barcelona

-Barcelona – like many big cities – has occurrences of petty crimes.
-Tourists are a pick-pocketer’s dream…so be sure to keep your valuables zipped up and out of the reach of sticky-fingered thieves in a great Day Bag.
+Unfortunately, Barcelona has numerous occurrences of petty crime.
+Tourists are frequent targets of pick-pockets.
+Be certain to keep your valuables zipped up and out of the reach of thieves with a secure Day Bag for Travel.

-We have never encountered any issues in Barcelona, but we keep our phones and wallets tucked into money belts and in zippered pockets of a Timbuk2 Messenger Bag.
-Although we don’t own one, Travelon produces quality anti-theft bags and purses.
+We keep our wallets tucked into money belts and phones in the zippered pockets of our day pack.
+Travelon also produces highly-rated anti-theft bags and purses.

-Don’t rely on your mobile phone camera to capture the sights of the city (besides, it’s not a good idea to wave around an expensive phone that can easily be snatched from your hand!).
-Instead, upgrade to a real camera (with a neck or wrist strap)!
-We use a Canon Rebel, but we also carry a slim Canon PowerShot that takes fantastic pictures, can easily fit into a zippered pocket and a great budget camera.
+Don’t rely on your phone to capture the sights of Barcelona (besides, it’s not a good idea to wave it around).
+Instead, upgrade to a real travel camera with a neck and/or wrist strap.
+We use a Canon Rebel, which takes fantastic pictures and is a great budget camera for all types of travel.

 Spain Travel Insurance

-Travel insurance is essential!
-Insurance can protect travelers from flight delays, lost luggage, theft and unexpected illnesses or injuries abroad.
-Check the affordable rates and robust coverage at World Nomads!
+Trip insurance may reimburse for costs from flight delays, lost luggage, theft and unexpected illnesses or injuries abroad.
+Check the affordable rates and robust coverage with World Nomads.

-Start planning your trip to Barcelona!
+Start planning your trip to Spain!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.